cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ===========

 1) With Windows 10 the following phenomenon appeared:
-   Starting a PDF (like the CT1 presentation or the CT book) the first time from within the CT1 online help, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
+   Starting a PDF (like the CT1 presentation or the CT Book) the first time from within the CT1 online help, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
 Sometimes, the online help shows an empty page before it crashes.
 After the next start of the